DouglasUrner/GDP-Catlike-Clock/Lesson Plans/Tutorial/Game-Objects-and-Scripts.md

 <img src="images/Game-Objects-and-Scripts-036.png" width="48%">

-Hours arm at 4 o'clock.
+_Hour hand at 4 o'clock._

 >**What's local about the rotation?**
-`localRotation` refers to the actual rotation of a transform component, independent of the rotation of its parents.
+`localRotation` refers to the actual rotation of a `transform` component, independent of the rotation of its parents.
 In other words, it is the rotation in the object's local space.
 It's what gets displayed in its transform component in the inspector.
 So if we were to rotate the clock's root object, its arms would rotate along with it, as we would expect.
 These is also a rotation property.
 It refers to the final rotation of a transform component in world space, taking the transformations of its parents into account.
 Had we used that, the arms would not adjust when we rotate the clock, as its rotation will be compensated for.

 The hours arm now jumps to the correct orientation when entering play mode.
 Let's give the same treatment to the other two arms.
 Both a minute and a second take up six degrees.